Shivansh-Shah/Imdb_movie/README.md

 - Movie class stores all the information scraped from datascraped into the database system.

 - Movie Table:
-  The table stores information of all the movies in the database and is linked to the following:
+  The table stores information of all the movies in the database and is linked to the following relationship:
   Actors ( Movie_Actor )
   Directors ( Movie_Director )
   Genres ( Movie_Genre )

+  each of these(Actors, Directors, and Genres) are also a table of their own containing all data about each actor, director and genre respectively.
+The data for actors and directors is scraped, and the data for genres is hardcoded in the MYSQLSyntax.sql file.

 - User Table:
  Stores username and password for login, and is also linked to favourites ( via Vser_Movie ).